 Can you, or is it legal, to shoot someone on your property in California, Florida, Texas, and other states?
 The answer is no. It’s not legal to shoot the person just because he enters your property.

 But laws on shooting an intruder indicate that homeowners have the legal right to use reasonable force to prevent a crime.
 When someone intrudes your house and starts a robbery, he is committing a crime.

-It is legal to shoot someone breaking into your house, but we don't suggest you do this unless you have received professional practice of using firearms.
-You may not be as lucky as the woman in Georgia who fired shots at three armed intruder.
+It is legal to shoot someone breaking into your house, but we don’t suggest you do this unless you have received professional practice of using firearms.
+You may not be as lucky as the woman in Georgia who fired shots at three armed intruders.
 In most cases, you will neither stop a home invasion nor save your own life by using a gun.

 How to Deal with Home Intruders When You are Not at Home

 Home invasions can happen at any time.
 Someday you come home, only to find the subtle signs that your home has been intruded.
 Lucky you, you are not there when the violent intruder breaks in.
 At least you don’t have to confront him, and you can make sure your life is 100% protected.

 According to home burglary crime statistics, most thieves avoid face-to-face confrontation with homeowners, so they tend to target empty houses.